Gristydesigns/elegance-salon/README.md

 UX
 •	Initially I drew my wireframe on paper.
 I worked out the template I wanted across all the pages.
 Then developed the ideas for the feature section, as a developer I want each section to be clear, informative and to draw viewer further to other parts of the site.
 As a developer I wanted the action buttons to be clear and user friendly so that they looked part of the page, subtle yet obvious.
 •	I detailed my ideas and then reflected on these prior to using balsamiq to have a digital version.
 I would use adobe XD next time as I feel this gives a better user experience for clients.
-•	I already had some images as I have developed their ‘google my business’ site; in consideration for other projects I will be using imgbb site.
+•	I already had some images as I have developed their ‘google my business’ site; in consideration for other projects I will be using imgbb.com site.
-•	I also knew they were entering a competition so would have further images available yet were unsure what they would be like. i went on codrops for inspiration.
+•	I also knew they were entering a competition so would have further images available yet were unsure what they would be like.
 Project Goals
 •	The six pages have been designed to offer the user the opportunity to gain information with ease and speed.
 The website has not been developed for the user to have to go through every page unless they wish to do so.
 As a developer I wanted to offer the viewer just to go to the page they required and have the given information, links available without searching.
 I had considered putting the telephone number and address in the footer, yet this looked very busy.
 •	Placing information on the site where a user knows from prior experience on using the web was important, so it felt familiar with the user.